 The Due Diligence Group convened by the University Secretary will consider new academic partnerships and collaborations.
 Documentation will be provided according to a University template which meets the expectations of the Quality Code for Higher Education: Advice and Guidance (Partnerships).
-The Group will scrutinise the following areas within the guidance of the Due Diligence Policy.
+The Group will scrutinise the following areas within the guidance of the Due Diligence Procedure.

-Financial Information Chief Finance Officer
+Financial Information Director of Finance